spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency.md

 Some other takeaways:
 </p>
 <p>
 - The variance in expected standing points increases as a goalie’s consistency increases.
-This might seem paradoxical, but actually it’s pretty simple if you think about it - a goalie who we expect to allow 70% of goals some games and 30% of goals the other leads to relatively certain in-game results.
+This too might seem paradoxical, but actually it’s pretty simple if you think about it - a goalie who we expect to allow 70% of goals some games and 30% of goals the other leads to relatively certain in-game results.
 </p>
 <p>
 - The difference in expected standing points might seem small (about 5, or 2.4 wins, over a standard 82 game season), but it could be the difference between making and missing the playoffs.
 </p>
 <p>
 This may all be interesting, but is it helpful?
-By itself, <b>not really</b>.
-A goalie can’t and will never be inconsistent from game to game on purpose.
-It does lead to other questions though, like: are some goalies inconsistent by nature?; are they inconsistent from season-to-season as well? how about from shot-to-shot? and what is the effect of inter-shot consistency on expected standing points?
+By itself, <b>not really</b>. <em>A goalie can’t and will never be inconsistent from game to game on purpose.</em> It does lead to other questions though, like: are some goalies inconsistent by nature?; are they inconsistent from season-to-season as well? how about from shot-to-shot? and what is the effect of inter-shot consistency on expected standing points?
 </p>
 <p>
 <h5> The effect of inter-shot consistency on expected standing points </h5>